rulixiang/MtS-WH-Dataset/README.md

             ...
 ```
 ### Citation
-This dataset was firstly used in the following work about scene change detection:
+This dataset was firstly used in the following works on scene change detection:
 [1] Wu, Chen, Lefei Zhang, and Liangpei Zhang. "[A scene change detection framework for multi-temporal very high resolution remote sensing images](https://www.sciencedirect.com/science/article/pii/S0165168415003229)."
 Signal Processing 124 (2016): 184-197.
 [2] Wu, Chen, Liangpei Zhang, and Bo Du. "[Kernel slow feature analysis for scene change detection](https://ieeexplore.ieee.org/document/7817860)."
 IEEE Transactions on Geoscience and Remote Sensing 55.4 (2017): 2367-2384.
 Please cite the abovementioned articles should you used this dataset in your research.